 The Company's executive offices and Processing Center are located in Budapest.
 The Company also maintains offices in Warsaw, Zagreb, Berlin, Paris, Prague, Bucharest, Krakow and Szczecin.
 All of the Company's offices are leased.
-The Company's office leases provide for initial terms of 24 to 60 months.
+The Company's office leases provide for initial terms of 24 to 60 months, except the leases in Krakow and Szczecin, which are for an indefinite term